-Teaching in a Diverse Society 4 Units

-Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
-Four hours lecture (48 hours total per quarter).
+C D 68 Teaching in a Diverse Society 4 Units Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.

 Examination of the development of social identities in diverse societies including theoretical and practical implications of oppression and privilege as they apply to young children, families, programs, classrooms and teaching.
 Various classroom strategies will be explored emphasizing culturally and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
 Course includes self-examination and reflection on issues related to social identity, stereotypes and bias, social and educational access, media and schooling.